1908 Messina earthquake: Scale of destruction

-Rescuers searched through the ruins for weeks, and whole families were still being pulled out alive days following the earthquake, but thousands remained buried beneath the rubble, their bodies never recovered.
+Rescuers searched through the ruins for weeks, and whole families were still being pulled out alive, days following the earthquake, but thousands remained buried beneath the rubble, their bodies never recovered.
 Buildings in Messina had not been constructed for earthquake resistance, having been built out of small stones and carelessly-applied mortar with heavy tiled roofs, ornamental cornices, unsupported cross beams and vulnerable foundations on soft soil.
 Many had four or five storeys.
-The most populous areas in the city were concentrated in and around Via dei Monasteri (today Via XXIV Maggio), Via Casa Pia and Via Porta Imperiale; all of which were located in the historic city centre.
+The most populous areas in the city were concentrated in and around Via dei Monasteri (today Via XXIV Maggio), Via Casa Pia (today Via Monsignor D'Arrigo) and Via Porta Imperiale; all of which were located in the historic city centre.
 In addition to the poorly constructed buildings, the widespread destruction in Messina and Reggio Calabria was due to the telluric movement having been so close to the surface.